makoto/gtt/README.md

 ## Todo

 - add better welcome message.
-- add link to eth address and tokens.
 - save eth address so that you don't have to ask every time.

 ## Nice to have